550 5.7.23: SPF Validation Failed

 Common Causes

-• Sending through a service not included in your SPF record
+• You're sending from a new service or IP that isn't in your SPF record yet

 How to Fix This

-• Add the sending IP or ESP to your SPF record
+• Add the IP address or service (like SendGrid or Mailchimp) to your SPF record

 Google Workspace / Gmail